 The star of the Jewish Ghetto in Rome is, of course, the Great Synagogue.
 Built just after the unification of Italy, it differentiates itself from the rest of the dome-topped buildings in the city with its square (not circular) dome.

 This means you can easily spot it from most panoramic viewpoints in the city.
 It’s definitely worth a visit and be sure to ask inside for a local guide to show you around.

 This may not technically be in the vicinity of the Rome Jewish Ghetto, but it’s right next door.

 Now a famous cat sanctuary in Rome, these ruins saw the death of Julius Caesar.
 Many think he was murdered in the Senate House, but the Ides of March took place among these temples.

 Today, locals and visitors alike play “spot the cat.”
 Hundreds of feline friends inhabit this top real estate in Rome’s historical center.

-You can’t walk around among the ruins, but once a year, the cats home is invaded by local Romans to reenact the Ides of March.
-This is definitely worth seeing if you’re in town over March 15th!
+You can’t walk around the ruins, but once a year, the cats’ home is invaded by local Romans to reenact the Ides of March.
+This is definitely worth seeing if you’re in town on March 15th.